 Alternatively, a business - including the employees working in it - might be transferred into the joint venture.
-The employees’ existing contractual rights will be protected.
+The employees' existing contractual rights will be protected.
 Again, employees might be able to claim unfair dismissal depending upon the circumstances of transfer.
 The Transfer of Undertakings (Protection of Employees) Regulations, which are designed to protect employees if the business they work in is acquired by a new owner, must be considered at all times.
 Specialist employment advice should be taken.

 Thirdly, an employee could be offered the opportunity to resign and take up a new job with the joint venture.
 Depending on the ownership of the joint venture, some of the employee's rights (such as continuous service) under the existing employment contract might be protected.

 As with most employment matters, you can minimise the likelihood of any dispute by discussing and negotiating your plans with the employees involved.

 13. How do we handle the intellectual property we contribute to the joint venture and any intellectual property created by the joint venture?

-A joint venture may need to use intellectual property owned by one or more of the collaborators setting up the joint venture, such as brands, inventions, database rights, designs or copyright works such as plans, blueprints, manuals, etc.
+A joint venture may need to use intellectual property owned by one or more of the collaborators setting up the joint venture.
+For example, brands, inventions, database rights, designs or copyright works such as plans, blueprints, manuals, etc.